Linking sites on Kubernetes using YAML¶

 On the listening site, for example

-westnamespace, create anAccessGrantresource:apiVersion: skupper.io/v2alpha1 kind: AccessGrant metadata: name: grant-west spec: redemptionsAllowed: 2 # default 1 expirationWindow: 25m # default 15mFor example, if you created
+westnamespace, create anAccessGrantresource:For example, if you createdapiVersion: skupper.io/v2alpha1 kind: AccessGrant metadata: name: grant-west spec: redemptionsAllowed: 2 # default 1 expirationWindow: 25m # default 15maccessgrant.yaml, apply and check status: -

 - URL is the URL of the GrantServer